mrmartin1998/nomad-test/.github/BRANCH_STRATEGY.md

 Set up these branch protection rules in GitHub:

-1. `master` branch:
+1. `master` branch (Production):
-   - Require pull request reviews
+   - Require pull request reviews (minimum 1 reviewer)
    - Require status checks to pass
+   - Only allow PRs from `develop` branch
    - No direct pushes
+   - Must be up to date before merging

-2. `develop` branch:
+2. `develop` branch (Integration):
-   - Require pull request reviews
    - Require status checks to pass
-   - No direct pushes
+   - No direct pushes (all changes via feature branches)
+   - Must be up to date before merging
+   - Automated tests must pass

+## Quality Gates

+1. Feature/Bugfix Branches → develop:
+   - All tests must pass
+   - Code follows style guidelines
+   - Changes are properly documented
+   - PR template is fully completed

+2. develop → master:
+   - All integration tests pass
+   - Code review completed
+   - Documentation is up to date
+   - No pending/failed tests
+   - Release notes updated if needed

 ## Workflow

 1. Create feature/bugfix branch from `develop`
 2. Work on your changes
 3. Create PR to merge into `develop`
-4. After review and testing, merge into `develop`
+4. After tests pass and review, merge into `develop`
-5. Create release branch when ready
-6. After final testing, merge release into `master` and `develop`
+5. Once `develop` is stable and tested:
+   - Create PR from `develop` to `master`
+   - Get final review
+   - Merge to `master` for production

 ## Workflow checklist